• Skip to primary navigation

 I don't recommend substituting a different type of flour as the texture will change a lot.

 Coconut oil (optional) - Helps to grease the waffle iron so the waffles don't stick.
+You can also try using a cooking spray oil.

 They're crispy and delicious, but do be aware that they're a little heartier than regular waffles made with flour!